Teresa Taylor

-Teresa Taylor (born November 10, 1962), also known as Teresa Nervosa, is an American musician and actress.
-She is best known as being a drummer for the American punk band Butthole Surfers.
+Teresa Taylor (November 10, 1962 – June 18, 2023), also known as Teresa Nervosa, was an American drummer who was a member of the experimental rock band Butthole Surfers.

 Biography

 Taylor was born in Arlington, Texas.
 She began drumming by playing for various high school marching bands in Texas' Fort Worth and Austin areas.
-King Coffey, another Surfers drummer who remains with the group to this day, was one of her fellow performers in high school.
+King Coffey, another Surfers' drummer, was one of her fellow performers in high school.

 Taylor was one of two Surfers drummers from 1983 through 1989 (the other being Coffey), with the exception of a brief leave of absence from late 1985 to 1986.
-In that band, she and Coffey would drum in unison on separate, stand-up drum kits.
+In that band, she and Coffey played in unison on separate stand-up drum kits.
 Her drumming can be heard on a number of key Surfers albums, including Psychic...
 Powerless...
-Another Man's Sac, Rembrandt Pussyhorse, Locust Abortion Technician, and many others (see "Discography" section).
+Another Man's Sac, Rembrandt Pussyhorse, and Locust Abortion Technician (see "Discography" section).

 Shortly after leaving the band in 1989, Taylor was diagnosed with an aneurysm and subsequently underwent brain surgery.
 She also started to suffer from strobe light-induced seizures.

-Taylor had a small role in director Richard Linklater's 1991 film, Slacker.
+Taylor had a small role in director Richard Linklater's 1990 film, Slacker.
 She played a woman who was trying to sell a pap smear from Madonna.
 Taylor's character, listed as "Pap smear Pusher", also appeared on the movie's poster and subsequent home video media covers.
+The film, which Taylor became a face of, was credited for defining Generation X's "slacker" image.

 In 1995, Coffey indicated that Taylor was employed at the Texas School for the Blind and Visually Impaired, and was working on a book about her experiences touring with the Butthole Surfers.

 As of 2007, Taylor was living in Austin and still recording music with Gibby Haynes, who has a home studio there.
 In 2008, she returned to the Butthole Surfers: the band's website announced tour dates for 2009 including Taylor.

 In November 2021, Taylor announced via a public Facebook post that she had been diagnosed with end-stage lung disease.
 In another post a year later, she described her death as "imminent," further noting that she had "received a loving message from Paul and spoke on the phone with King and Gibby.
 It's all been a blast....Ciao."
+Taylor died on June 18, 2023, at the age of 60.
+Her partner, Cheryl Curtice, said that she died "clean and sober, peacefully in her sleep".